FuzzyLitchi/30010/Plan.md

 Purple bullets ???
     Every bullet has a "shooter" id, 0 is player, 1 and up is enemies Bullets have a grace period but only for the relevant id.

+## Death screen
+Add glowy pink stuff
+Add the ability to reset the game